I write code primarily in ruby. here are a few things that are different from the norm in my personal coding style.

 private

-keyword also have ways of getting around such facilities, which in my view renders them pointless.private
+keyword also have ways of getting around such facilities, which in my view renders them less useful.private

 methods as they do inpublic

-methods. so avoiding this extra hurdle makes my job as a developer easier, so it do it. - due to the considerations above, I find the use of
+methods. so avoiding this extra hurdle seems to reduce the overhead involved in developing code. - due to the considerations above, I find the use of

 private

 to be an overly formal naming convention.
-I think what golang does (use capitalization to determine what’s public/private) is better, and simpler. - I rarely write code for anyone other than myself or my employer, and even when I publish code for the general public I still follow these rules, because I find them to be simpler overall.
+I think what golang does (use capitalization to determine what’s public/private) is better, and simpler. in ruby, since capitalization isn’t used for method names, I instead prepend supporting method names with an underscore. in this way, I can also put supporting methods very close to the primary methods that call them, making it easier to see more of the code’s context in a single place. - I rarely write code for anyone other than myself or my employer, and even when I publish code for the general public I still follow these rules, because I find them to be simpler overall.

 frame problems as data pipeline problems when you can